canyongbs/aidingapp/README.md

 * [Canyon GBS on the Web](https://canyongbs.com)
 * [Canyon GBS on Twitter](https://twitter.com/canyongbs)
 * [Canyon GBS on LinkedIn](https://linkedin.com/company/canyongbs)

-## Acknowledgments

-We want to extend a special think you to the Postsecondary Success team at the [Bill & Melinda Gates Foundation](https://www.gatesfoundation.org/our-work/programs/us-program/postsecondary-success).
-\
-\
-The creation and successful release of this ambitious project would not have been possible without their support.

 <p align="right">(<a href="#top">back to top</a>)</p>